Nitrokey/nitrokey-documentation/nextbox/index.rst

 Activating the Nextbox app
 --------------------------

-1. type "nextbox" in the search bar.
+1. Type "nextbox" in the search bar.

 .. figure:: /nextbox/images/nextbox_getting_started/3.png
    :alt: img3

-2. click on "enable".
+2. Click on "enable".

-3. you will now reach the NextBox app in the menu bar shown above.
+3. You will now reach the NextBox app in the menu bar shown above.

 .. figure:: /nextbox/images/nextbox_getting_started/4.png
    :alt: img4